 Pro Tip: Purchase your car or RV parking pass at the same time as your festival tickets, as both sell out early.
 There are no RV hook-ups on-site, but small generators are allowed, so check the guidelines.

 Outside Lands: Golden Gate Park, San Francisco, California

 Outside Lands in Golden Gate Park in San Francisco is a feast for all your senses.
 Not only does it offer dozens of acts for your listening enjoyment—past headliners include Paul McCartney, Elton John, Radiohead, and Stevie Wonder—but this fest also features an improv comedy tent, Choco Land where chocolate delights are abundant, and a foodie’s nirvana of culinary pop-up stands.
 Add all of that in with the natural beauty of Golden Gate Park and the warm weather of August in San Francisco, and you're in for a real treat.

 Camping in a major urban center like San Fransico isn't a viable option, but there’s plenty of RV camping within an easy drive or train ride away.
 Park the RV at a campground in a nearby town like Pacifica or Marin and consider using local public transit to enter the city rather than driving in, as parking at the festival is extremely limited.
 If you’re lucky enough to camp within biking distance, there’s a secure bike valet service on-site at the festival, or you can take advantage of Lyft or Uber to get you there from the RV park.

-The Woodlands at Dover International Speedway, Dover, Delaware
+Firefly Music Festival: Dover International Speedway, Dover, Delaware

-RV Traveler Tip for Firefly: Camping pass pricing is based on proximity to the festival entrance.
+Pro Tip: Camping pass pricing is based on proximity to the festival entrance.
 Consider purchasing a Wednesday Premier Pass for early arrival and access to the best campsites.